jayala-29/cusp-project-files/README.md

-# cusp-project-files
+# cusp-project-files writeup

 Before running any scripts, dependencies need to be installed.
 You can do this with `./install-dependencies.sh` to install the necessary requirements.

-It is recommended to have a Github token when logging in with `gh auth login` which can be done by logging into Github on the browser and navigating [here](https://github.com/settings/tokens)
+It is recommended to have a Github token when logging in with `gh auth login` which can be done by logging into Github on the browser and navigating [here](https://github.com/settings/tokens).

 Scripts that are used for static source code analysis leverage CodeQL and are included in `codeql-cli` and `queries` so there is no extra setup required